ielab/understanding-splade/README.md

 ```
 Then, install all the dependencies requried by tevatron follow the tevatron instructions.

+You also will need to install [pyserini](https://github.com/castorini/pyserini) by `pip install pyserini` for indexing SPLADE encodings and evaluation.

 ## Experiments
 The scripts that can reproduced our results in end-to-end manner are in the `tevatron/examples/splade` folder.